obilodeau/scratchpad/README.md

 Stuff I quickly write to validate or recall certain language, library or design behavior.

-Copyright 2011-2016 Olivier Bilodeau <olivier@bottomlesspit.org>
+Copyright 2011-2017 Olivier Bilodeau <olivier@bottomlesspit.org>

 Why?
 ----

-Someone once told me that it is often quicker to write a simple program to validate some behavior than to debug or print a bigger program to exhibit the behavior.
-I really liked the advice, especially applied to a princess (high-maintenance) language like Perl or for stuff I don't do often (like regexp in bash).
+Someone once told me that it is often quicker to write a simple program to validate some behavior than to debug or add print statements to a bigger program to exhibit the behavior.
+I really liked the advice, especially applied to a princess (high-maintenance) language like Perl or for stuff I don't do often (like regexp in bash or hard-drive recovery).

-Since then I've been writting stupidly simple snippets and keeping them around because from time to time I get back to them or expand them.
+Since then I've been writting simple snippets and keeping them around because from time to time I get back to them or, in some cases, expand them.

 Author
 ------